What In The World Does Valued Action Mean and Why Do I Need A Diary For It?

 In other words, the more you move your feet in directions of your choosing, the less of a barrier your stress, your anxiety and your depression will be.

-When I was growing up, I learned a poem from a book that my Grandma gave me.
-It went like this:
+When I was growing up, I learned a poem from a book that my Grandma gave me:

 It is easy enough to be pleasant when everything goes like a song